BestTimesToVisit.com Logo

 Taxis

-Black and yellow taxis are readily available throughout the city and are a convenient option, especially for late nights or when carrying luggage.
-They are generally safe and metered.
+Black and yellow taxis are readily available throughout Buenos Aires and are a convenient option, especially for late-night travel or when carrying luggage.
+They are generally safe and a good alternative when the Subte or colectivo routes aren't convenient.

 Remises (Private Car Services)

-Remises are private car services, often booked in advance, that offer a more comfortable and sometimes more reliable alternative to taxis.
-They are good for airport transfers or longer journeys.
+Remises are pre-booked private car services that offer a more comfortable and sometimes more predictable experience than taxis.
+They are often used for airport transfers or longer journeys within the city.

 Bicycle Sharing (Ecobici)

 Buenos Aires has a growing network of bike lanes and a public bicycle sharing system called Ecobici.
-It's a fantastic way to explore neighborhoods like Palermo or Puerto Madero at your own pace.
+It's a fantastic way to explore neighborhoods like Palermo and Puerto Madero at your own pace, especially on a nice day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.